seoyoungjin/gittite/README-frontend.md

 ### svelte

 It is simple and easy to learn, but there are not many pretty ui.
-I tried sveltekit, sveltstrap, unocss, smui, carbon, daisui, etc.
+I tried sveltekit, sveltstrap, unocss, smui, carbon, daisyui, etc.
 Daisyui is the most plausible, but there are also a lot of CSS attributes.

 ### react

-At the first i reviewed react because it is popular.
+At the first I reviewed react because it is popular.
 But I give up studying as soon as I see the HTML code in javascript function.

 ### vuetify